apify/crawlee/README.md

             <td><code>APIFY_PROXY_PASSWORD</code></td>
             <td>
               Optional password to <a href="https://www.apify.com/docs/proxy" target="_blank">Apify Proxy</a> for IP address rotation.
-              If you have have an Apify account, you can find the password on the
+              If you have have an Apify Account, you can find the password on the
               <a href="https://my.apify.com/proxy" target="_blank">Proxy page</a> in the Apify app.
               This feature is optional.
 You can use your own proxies or no proxies at all.
             </td>